-And for dessert — the third part of the tour — 350-year-old Mayfair, a favorite habitat of the richest people around the world, where historically, after a Big Fire, everyone who could afford it at that time moved.
+And for dessert — the third part of the tour — 350-year-old Mayfair, a favorite habitat of the richest people around the world, where historically, after the Big Fire, everyone who could afford it at that time moved.
 It is so wonderful that the descendants of the first owners still own parts of the district and receive dividends from this.
 Let’s discuss the Baron’s publisher, who was fishing around the corner, and Franklin Roosevelt’s honeymoon, which also took place here.
 Take a walk through the ancient market and see the ghostly Downing Street subway station, where films are often filmed.
-The Beatles and the famous criminals the Craig brothers, the Spy and the Jesuits are all in the area.
+The Beatles and the famous criminals the Craig brothers, the spies, and the Jesuits are all in the area.
 Let’s discuss the architectural styles that are intertwined and create a unique charm of this place, remember the first London Dandy and a few more ghosts, and finish in a landmark place.

-The end of this tour is lunch at Mercato Mayfair — in an old church, where a real paradise with eco-friendly authentic cuisine, two floors of world cuisine, with a roof terrace and a wine cellar!
+The end of this tour is lunch at Mercato Mayfair — in an old church, a real paradise with eco-friendly authentic cuisine, two floors of world cuisine, with a roof terrace and a wine cellar!